See also: Honor Council Web Site

 Essential to the character of the Honor Code is the obligation of each student to report any violation of the Honor Code and to participate in proceedings if called upon.

-Honor Committee Guidelines of the George Mason University School of Law
+Honor Committee Guidelines of the Antonin Scalia Law School, George Mason University

-The George Mason University School of Law Honor Code is available as a separate document below.
-This version, as amended, was adopted by the Student Bar Association (SBA) on November 20, 2011.
-Additional information about the Honor Code, including membership details, can be found on the Honor Council Website.
+The Scalia Law School Honor Code is available as a separate document below.
+This version was adopted by the faculty on August 2, 2023 and published in August 2023.
+Additional information about the Honor Code can be found on the Honor Committee Website.